Sex-for-toilet-paper scandal alleged by New Jersey female inmates: report

 Complaints filed against corrections officers were “ripped up in front of your face,” Brown alleged, according to the news outlet.

-The forum was the fourth held since January since the workgroup was founded by state Senate Majority Leader Loretta Weinberg, a Bergen County Democrat.
+The forum was the fourth held since January since the work group was founded by state Senate Majority Leader Loretta Weinberg, a Bergen County Democrat.

 All of the former inmates testifying had served time at the Edna Mahan Correctional Facility for Women in Union Township, the state’s only correctional facility for women, according to NJ.com.